Drug Distribution Providing the Defense You Need

 • For Schedule I and II Narcotics (e.g., Heroin, Cocaine, Methamphetamine):

-• Smaller Quantities (e.g., 500g to 4.9 kg cocaine, 28g to 279g crack cocaine, 100g to 999g heroin, 50g to 499g methamphetamine): First offense typically carries 5 to 40 years imprisonment, with fines up to $5 million.
-Second offenses can lead to 10 years to life, with fines up to $8 million.
+• Smaller Quantities (e.g., 500g to 4.9 kg cocaine, 28g to 279g crack cocaine, 100g to 999g heroin, 50g to 499g methamphetamine): A first offense typically carries 5 to 40 years imprisonment, with fines up to $5 million.

 • For Marijuana Distribution (Federal Law):

-• 1,000 kg or more, or 1,000 or more plants: First offense 10 years to life; fines up to $10 million.
+• 1,000 kg or more, or 1,000 or more plants: First offense, 10 years to life; fines up to $10 million.

-• 100 kg to 999 kg, or 100 to 999 plants: First offense 5 to 40 years; fines up to $5 million.
+• 100 kg to 999 kg, or 100 to 999 plants: First offense, 5 to 40 years; fines up to $5 million.

 • Less than 50 kg: Up to 5 years; fines up to $250,000.

-• Penalties for other schedules are generally less severe than Schedule I and II but still carry significant prison time and fines, ranging from up to 1 year for Schedule V to up to 10 years for Schedule III first offenses.
-Penalties double for second offenses.
+• Other Federal Drug Distribution Offenses (e.g., Schedule III, IV, V): Penalties for other schedules are generally less severe than those for Schedule I and II but still carry significant prison time and fines, ranging from up to 1 year for Schedule V to up to 10 years for Schedule III first offenses.
+Penalties can double for second offenses.
+Asset forfeiture is also a potential collateral consequence in federal cases.

 Aggravating Factors in Drug Distribution Cases